-My home server has two interfaces named eth0 and eth1. eth0 is connected directly to an incoming WAN port, so the gateway of eth0 depends on the ISP's DHCP server. eth1 is connected to a router in my house, which is connected to another WAN port.
+My home server has two interfaces named eth0 and eth1. eth0 is connected directly to an incoming WAN port, so the gateway for eth0 is determined depending on the ISP's DHCP server. eth1 is connected to my router, which is connected to another WAN port.

 Kernel IP routing table